 In the past, Cape Cod lighthouses were used to watch any boats, whalers, and even commercial fishing.
 Somehow, the lighthouses on Cape Cod are still there, but they just do not work as usual.
 Somehow, these lighthouses are already deactivated while the others have been destroyed.
+Concrete driveways are not there to all lighthouses; some are accessible by boat only.
 The remaining cape cod lighthouses become the amazing icons of Cape to invite more visitors who want to enjoy the beauty of Cape Cod sea.
 So, you can take your time to enjoy the lighthouse view overnight.

 On the Upper Cape